colinwd/fingerd/README.md

 This is a minimal implementation of a finger server as an exercise.

+## Usage

+To run the service, you can use the provided Gradle wrapper: `./gradlew run` `^C` will stop the service.

+To query the service you can telnet to it: `telnet localhost 8079` Sending an empty query to it will list all users, or you can type a username to get that user's listing.

 ## What features did you choose to implement and why?

 Given the relatively constrained size of Finger compared to some other RFCs,